 Castor Gonzalez-Escobar is Director for Latin America of Strategic IP Information Pte.
 Ltd. (SIPI) and partner of the Law Firm GR LEX AMERICAS, an IP Boutique located in Caracas, Venezuela, with a liaison office located in New York.

-Mr. Gonzalez-Escobar has an extensive experience dealing with anti-counterfeiting operations in Venezuela and in general in Latin America, covering the control of the whole process of enforcement campaigns, including investigations, execution of raids, seizures, border measures, and prosecution, designing and executing successful campaigns on behalf of international well known luxury brands, achieving significant positive results.
+Mr. Gonzalez-Escobar has extensive experience dealing with anti-counterfeiting operations in Venezuela and in general in Latin America, covering the control of the whole process of enforcement campaigns, including investigations, execution of raids, seizures, border measures, and prosecution, designing and executing successful campaigns on behalf of international well known luxury brands, achieving significant positive results.

 Mr. Gonzalez-Escobar studied at the Santa Maria University School of Law where he earned a J.D. and he was awarded a specialization in Intellectual Property Law from Los Andes University and a LL.M. in Intellectual Property from Benjamin N. Cardozo School of Law in New York.
 He also has been Professor of Copyright Law at the Andres Bello Catholic University (Caracas), and Invited Professor of Intellectual Property at the Superior School of the Venezuelan National Guard.
 In addition, he has written various articles and law reports concerning Intellectual Property and has participated as speaker and lecturer at many local and international conferences in this field.